Using Social Media in Learning

 This is where the role of teachers becomes paramount; they have to become effective facilitators of the learning journey.
 Learning is optimized when students feel engaged and enjoy the experience.
 Students need to develop skills to use knowledge creatively and critically, and not just “cut and paste prefabricated homework answers from the Internet” as OECD Education Director Andreas Schleicher said (Coughlan, 2015).

 To (digital natives), technology offers much more than just entertainment.
 It is their window to the world, news and learning.
 Education solutions of the future that do not offer this level of interactivity or dynamism would remain but a memory to them.

 Teaching the Next Generation

-However, for Singapore and other developed nations at least, we recognise every learner is different and we can leverage on technology already in place, our experience and resources to ensure each student gets a customised learning experience so that they are much better equipped to pursue their own dreams.
+However, for Singapore and other developed nations at least, we recognize every learner is different and we can leverage on technology already in place, our experience and resources to ensure each student gets a customized learning experience so they are much better equipped to pursue their own dreams.

 Coughlan, S. (2015, September 15).
 Computers ‘do not improve’ pupil results, says OECD.BBC News.
 Retrieved from http://www.bbc.com/news/business-34174796

 Pallas, A. M., Natriello, G.,& McDill, E. L. (1989).
 The changing nature of the disadvantaged population: Current dimensions and future trends.Educational Researcher,18(5), 16–22.

 Sealy, A. (2015, October 9).
 Why Singapore has the smartest kids in the world.CNN.
 Retrieved from http://edition.cnn.com/2015/10/05/asia/singapore-smartest-kids/